nrummel/thiqueThoughts/content/Bouldering Excellence/boulderingExcellence.md

 It drives me crazy when climbers say things like "well, grades are so subjective, so one really **cannot say anything** meaningful".
 Climbing is a younger sport, and, yes, reliable data is less available.
 Even with these obstacles, it is my firm opinion that we can have a much more articulate discussion.

 Luckily for us, people in sciences, mathematics, and analysts from other sports have already thought hard about how to assess excellence framed in the way I am proposing.
-All we need to do is modify the existing tools to suit our beautiful sport.
+All we need to do is modify the existing tools to suit our beautiful sport.****
 # Preliminaries

+>[!note] For My Non-Mathy Friends
+> If you can't hang in there with the math for a few paragraphs, then skip to [[boulderingExcellence#Historical Analysis|the next section]].

 Let's get started by grounding ourselves.
 As with everything it is best viewed (partially) through a mathematical lens 😅.
 Hang in there, I promise I will get right to the point.
 Comparing two individual climbs or climbers is the simplest mathematic question one can ask.
 We want to obtain an [ordering](https://en.wikipedia.org/wiki/Total_order).
 Given climber $C^{(j)}$ and climber $C^{(k)}$, which one is better (greater)?
 $$C^{(j)} < C^{(k)}$$
 This is fundamentally a difficult question.
 Because both climbers $C^{(j)}$ and $C^{(k)}$ are **people**, they are not well represented by one number.
 In the climbing there are many so objectives.
 This makes it hard to directly compare climbers who have non-overlapping achievements.
 The most straight forward way to see how this plays out in math is to just let each climber be represented by **two numbers** instead of one.